Earth and Space Science Resource Library

-Each of our self-paced mini units covers one NGSS standard and includes student slides and work packets, assessment projects with rubrics, extension activities and complete educator lesson plans.
+Each of our self-paced mini units covers one NGSS standard and includes a student slideshow and work packet, assessment project with rubrics, extension activity and complete educator lesson plans.

-Additional resources, helpful websites and phenomena ideas are found for each unit listed below.
+Additional resources, helpful websites and phenomena ideas are found on this page for each unit listed.

 Human Population Impacts Mini Unit Resources